kurushiidrive/auto-timestamper/README.md

 # UNI Auto-Timestamper

-Work-in-progress Auto-Timestamper for Under Night In-Birth VODs, written in Python using primarily OpenCV.
+Work-in-progress Auto-Timestamper for Under Night In-Birth VODs, written in Python using OpenCV.

 `kat.py` is the main source file.
 If you wish to run it (or any other of the Python source files), make sure you have Python 3 on your system.
 You can setup a virtualenv for the project through the following commands: